#1: What is OM? A baseline EEG study of the mechanisms of OM

 Survey study with over 780 participants

-Vivian Siegel, PhD and Ben Emmert-Aronson, PhD
+Vivian Siegel, PhD of MIT and Ben Emmert-Aronson, PhD

 Roland Griffiths, a Professor in the Departments of Psychiatry and Neurosciences at the Johns Hopkins School of Medicine, developed a 30 question “Mystical Experience Questionnaire”, or MEQ30, which provides a validated and quantitative measure of mystical experience.
 This survey is fundamental to studying and understanding the healing abilities of psychedelics at Universities around the world.